 - 7. We have provided you with: - a.
 Access to all information of which we are aware that is relevant to the preparation of the Financial Statements, such as records, documentation and other matters.
 All financial statements and other financial information provided to you accurately reflect the activities and expenses of the Corporation and do not reflect any activities or expenses of any other person or entity; - b.
 All relevant information as well as additional information that you have requested from us for the purpose of the audit; and - c.
 Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 8.
-We have disclosed to you the results of our assessment of the risk that the Financial Statements may be materially misstated as a result of fraud. - 9.
-We have disclosed to you all information in relation to fraud or suspected fraud that we are aware of and that affects the entity and involves: - a.
+All transactions have been properly recorded in the accounting records and are reflected in the Financial Statements. - 9.
+We have disclosed to you the results of our assessment of the risk that the Financial Statements may be materially misstated as a result of fraud.

+- 10. We have disclosed to you all information in relation to fraud or suspected fraud that we are aware of and that affects the entity and involves: - a.
 Management; - b.
 Employees who have significant roles in internal control; or - c.
-Others where the fraud could have a material effect on the Financial Statements.

-- 10. We have disclosed to you all information in relation to allegations of fraud, or suspected fraud, affecting the entity's Financial Statements and all knowledge of concerns or allegations of potential errors in the selection of accounting policies or the recording of transactions affecting the Corporation that have been communicated by employees, former employees or others, whether written or oral. - 11.
-We have disclosed to you all communications from regulatory agencies and all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the Financial Statements. - 12.
-We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware, including guarantees, non-monetary transactions and transactions for no consideration and participation in a defined benefit plan that shares risks between group entities. - 13.
-We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud and error. - 14.
+Others where the fraud could have a material effect on the Financial Statements. - 11.
+We have disclosed to you all information in relation to allegations of fraud, or suspected fraud, affecting the entity's Financial Statements and all knowledge of concerns or allegations of potential errors in the selection of accounting policies or the recording of transactions affecting the Corporation that have been communicated by employees, former employees or others, whether written or oral. - 12.
+We have disclosed to you all communications from regulatory agencies and all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the Financial Statements. - 13.
+We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware, including guarantees, non-monetary transactions and transactions for no consideration and participation in a defined benefit plan that shares risks between group entities. - 14.
+We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud and error. - 15.
 We have disclosed to you all known, actual or possible litigation and claims, whether or not they have been discussed with our lawyers, whose effects should be considered when preparing the Financial Statements.
-As appropriate, these items have been disclosed and accounted for in the Financial Statements in accordance with PSAS. - 15.
-We have disclosed to you all liabilities, provisions, contingent liabilities and contingent assets, including those associated with guarantees, whether written or oral, and they are appropriately reflected in the Financial Statements. - 16.
+As appropriate, these items have been disclosed and accounted for in the Financial Statements in accordance with PSAS. - 16.
+We have disclosed to you all liabilities, provisions, contingent liabilities and contingent assets, including those associated with guarantees, whether written or oral, and they are appropriately reflected in the Financial Statements. - 17.
 We have disclosed to you, and the Corporation has complied with all aspects of contractual agreements that could have a material effect on the Financial Statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt.